-As COVID-19 has rocked the financial well-being of many individuals, those who find themselves in a more secure place may want to help a loved one (or even a down-on-their-luck stranger) with their credit card debt.
-Here’s how you can pay someone else’s debt and how it might impact you.
+COVID-19 and inflation have rocked the financial well-being of many individuals.
+If you’re in a secure place, you may feel inclined to help a loved one or trusted friend with their credit card debt.
+Here’s how.

-COVID-19 has wreaked havoc on peoples’ lives, including their financial well-being.
+The COVID-19 pandemic and inflation have wreaked havoc on peoples’ financial lives.
 Although consumers are charging more to get by, the relief is short.
 Payments come due in a matter of weeks and escalating balances cause even greater anxiety.

 “This can be a temporary help for someone that is experiencing financial hardship or a way to ensure that they have credit available to make purchases online,” says Jennifer Streaks, a personal finance expert from Brooklyn, New York.
 “During these uncertain financial times, this is a very kind thing to do to help someone.”